Bachelor of Science, Major in Mathematics: 4+1 MS in Mathematics

 1

-MATH 1420 satisfies the Core Curriculum requirement for Component Area II (Mathematics) and one semester credit hour of the Core Curriculum requirement for Component Area IX (Component Area Option).
+MATH 1420 satisfies the Core Curriculum requirement for Component Area II (Mathematics) and one credit hour of the Core Curriculum requirement for Component Area IX (Component Area Option).

 2